karstenlenz/karstenlenz/README.md

 # Hi, I'm Karsten!

-## I'm a web developer & senior UX designer from Hamburg, Germany.
+## I'm a senior web developer & UX designer from Hamburg, Germany.

-After working in UX design for many years, I started my journey to become a web developer this year.
-I hope to create many beautiful web apps in the future with great UX.
+After working in UX design for many years, I have jumped head-first into web development a while ago.
+Now I am transforming user-centric designs into clean frontend code.

-After completing a web development bootcamp at neuefische, I finished my capstone project ("Digitales Gesellenstück"):

- "Youlity - Discover Your Personality".
+### Showcase: "Youlity - Discover Your Personality"

-  It's progressive web app that enables you to gain new insights into your personality based on the  state of the art therapeutic questionnaire.
-I partnered up with a professional therapist to get the science right.
+This is progressive web app I designed and developed, that enables you to gain new insights into your personality based on a state of the art therapeutic questionnaire.
+I partnered up with a professional therapist to get the science right and created a smooth, mobile-first user experience.
 You can check it out [here.](https://github.com/karstenlenz/capstone-project)  (In German only at this point.)